-The term "texture" can be used in two different contexts.
-An object's texture can be informative as to its material.
-But texture can also be informative as to an object's shape.
+The term "texture" can be used in several different contexts.
+It can refer to properties perceived in the image, but it can also refer to object textural properties (e.g. that correlate with physical material causes such as roughness).
+But texture can also be informative (an image-based "cue") as to an object's shape.